German Relative Clauses: How to Form Relative Clauses in German Grammar

 - Understanding cases in relative clauses

-- Relative clauses with prepositions
+- Relative clauses in German with prepositions

-- Word order and verb placement
+- Word order and verb placement in German grammar

 - Common mistakes to watch out for

-What is a relative clause in German?
+What is a relative clause in German

 A relative clause gives you extra information about a noun in the main clause.
 Think of it as a way to add detail without starting a completely new sentence.